opis/docs/json-schema/2.x/mappers.md

 }
 ```

-before beeing sent to `standard-user.json` for validation.
+before being sent to `standard-user.json` for validation.

-We can do that thanks to a new non-standard keyword named `$map`,
+We can do that thanks to a new keyword named `$map`,
 designed for advanced schema reuse.

 And to solve our problem we only need to prepend the following